LoliMast3r/Apple-Survival-2023ENGG1340COMP2113/README.md

 The random generation of items fulfills the first requirement of random events.

+# Data Structures for Storing Game Status
+To keep track of game status, we've used a variety of data structures, including **arrays** and **vectors**.
+We use arrays to store information about the positions of game objects, as well as the coordinates of the player and the snake.
+Vectors are used to store highscores and the corresponding player names.
+By using these data structures, we're able to efficiently manage game status information and ensure smooth gameplay.#

 # Non-standard C/C++ Libraries
 ***Important!***
 Our game uses the **ncurses** library for in-game content display.